By George Mathis

 BCU band announcer Horatio Walker concluded the Wildcats' show by telling FAMU's Marching 100 band to "do what you do best, ‘Roll over, crawl away and die.'"

 A service for Champion was scheduled for 6:30 p.m.
 Tuesday in Lee Hall Auditorium at the university.

 Family of Wrongful Death Victims often have trouble getting the settlement they deserve.
 An Atlanta Personal Injury Attorney can help.
-The Law Offices of Shane Smith would like to offer our heartfelt condolences to the Champion family for their tragic loss.
+The Shane Smith Law would like to offer our heartfelt condolences to the Champion family for their tragic loss.